Imanm02/CE462-ES/README.md

 The "Slides" folder contains the course slides used by Dr. Ansari during the lectures.

-## Slides
+## Exercises

-The "Slides" folder contains the course slides used by Dr. Ansari during the lectures.
+The "Exercises" folder contains the Exercises of the course which were given to us an examples.

 ## Source